ultiledger/go-ultiledger/README.md

 # Config

 The `ult` command binary relies on a config file to work.
 The full configuration parameters can be found in `config.example`.
 The most import parameter to set is in the `quorum` section.
-Ultiledger allows the node to choose their quorum in a decentualized way.
+Ultiledger allows the node to choose their quorum in a decentralized way.
 That is the node has to decide their quorum by itself instead of being provided by the network.

 For example: